-Eenees, designed in Tasmania, are the only nappy that is certified by Compost Australia for use in commercial hot composting facilities.
+Eenees, designed in Tasmania, are the only nappy certified by Compost Australia for use in commercial hot composting facilities.

 Unfortunately our compostable nappy collector is not longer able to take them.
 We are still looking for a new provider of compostable nappy collection services.
 Eenees are still the best choice for disposable nappies as they will break down the fastest and most completely in landfill.

-Eenees are an absorbent pad that is held in place by a gripper belt.
-This is because the velcro-type attachments on other biodegradable nappies are thick and therefore harder to compost, despite being made of bio-plastics.
+Eenees are an absorbent pad that is held in place by a gripper belt or secured in a Eenee pull-up nappy pant.
+The velcro-type attachments on other biodegradable nappies are thick and harder to compost, despite being made of bio-plastics.

-Because they’re a shaped pad rather than a fitted nappy, Eenees can also be used for incontinence pads and other absorbent uses, further reducing landfill waste.
+Eenees can also be used for incontinence pads and other absorbent uses as they are shaped not fitted, a great way to further reduce landfill waste.